-MASTER OF BUSINESS ADMINISTRATION
+Department of Business Education MASTER OF BUSINESS ADMINISTRATION

-The MBA Program will provide an opportunity to pursue an advanced management education for employees in the mid-delta region who have a strong desire for advanced degrees, but jobs and family responsibilities prevent them from traveling a long distance and also for those employees in the public and private sector who need advanced management skills.
+The MBA Program will provide advanced management education for individuals with a desire for advanced degrees and those in the public and private sector who need advanced management skills.

 The MBA Program at MVSU is modeled to reflect real-work business environments and conditions which require the integration of sound business and management practices, technological innovation, entrepreneurial vision, and effective human resource utilization, in both Domestic and International Business.